 - Valerie de Souza, Consultant in Public Health, represented Coventry City Council.

 - Sarah Windrum, Chair of the Coventry & Warwickshire Local Enterprise Partnership and a digital/creative economy entrepreneur.

 - Clare Mitchell, Local Cultural Education Partnerships, Arts Connect and Coventry Creative Freelancer

 - James Debenham, Principal Consultant at CACI Ltd.

 Images from the Coventry Cultural Challenge (Photographs: Si Chun Lam and Tim Hammerton)

 The SWOT analysis helped teams to think about their ideas in relation to Coventry.

-The Coventry Cultural Challenge was organised by Tim Hammerton, Alessandro Merendino and Nick Henry at Coventry University and Si Chun Lam, Tim Healey and Viviana Sagredo at Coventry City Council’s Insights Team, with support from Mark Scott at Warwick Business School.
+The Coventry Cultural Challenge was organised by Tim Hammerton, Alessandro Merendino and Nick Henry (Centre for Creative Economies) at Coventry University and Si Chun Lam, Tim Healey and Viviana Sagredo at Coventry City Council’s Insights Team, with support from Mark Scott at Warwick Business School.